usertam/openssh/README.md

 - if `<SIG>` has L3 security, the fork provides the method `p384-<SIG>`, which combines `<SIG>` with ECDSA using NIST's P384 curve.
 - if `<SIG>` has L5 security, the fork provides the method `p521-<SIG>`, which combines `<SIG>` with ECDSA using NIST's P521 curve.

-If an algorithm is provided by liboqs but is not listed above, it can still be used in the fork through either one of two ways.
-For more information consult the [wiki](https://github.com/open-quantum-safe/openssh-portable/wiki/Using-liboqs-supported-algorithms-in-the-fork).

 ## Quickstart